laboon/ebook/text/45_test_driven_development.md

 }
 ```

 Now let's add our first test, using the first case.
-The first number that is not evenly divisible by 3 or 5 is 1, so let's use 1 as the first value to test for our `fizzbuzzify()` method.
+The first number that is not evenly divisible by 3 or 5 is 1, so let's use 1 as the first value to test for our `fizzbuzzify()` method:

 ```java
 public class FizzBuzzTest {